 Economical Effects on Mental Health

 While Washington state is often recognized as a hub of technology and transportation, a sizeable portion of the population is still impacted by various economic issues.
-A number of telling statistics can help to put these problems into context, particularly for residents of Spokane Valley:
+Several telling statistics can help to put these problems into context, particularly for residents of Spokane Valley:

-- Even though the city does boast a high school graduation rate of 92.3% (five points above the national average), just 21.8% of individuals possessed a bachelor’s degree for the 2012-16 period.
+- Even though the city boasts a high school graduation rate of 92.3% (five points above the national average), just 21.8% of individuals possessed a bachelor’s degree for 2012-16.
 This trails the overall rate in the United States of 30.3% by a notable margin.

 - National poverty rates in 2017 were reported to sit at 12.3% for the country overall.
 By comparison, 14.5% of Spokane Valley residents were reported to be living below the threshold.

-It’s very important to maintain perspective when discussing these type of statistics, as a poverty rate higher than 14% does equate to more than 14,000 affected persons.
-The McSilver Institute for Poverty Policy and Research illustrates how conditions like poverty can impact mental health, describing elevated rates of general mental illness, substance abuse disorders and thoughts of suicide or self-harm.
+It’s very important to maintain perspective when discussing these statistics, as a poverty rate higher than 14% equates to more than 14,000 affected persons.
+The McSilver Institute for Poverty Policy and Research illustrates how conditions like poverty can impact mental health, describing elevated rates of general mental illness, substance abuse disorders, and thoughts of suicide or self-harm.

 How Weather Can Influence Mood

-Washington is a state that is known for abundant precipitation, and although Spokane Valley actually tends to experience less rainfall per year than the rest of the U.S., wintery weather does represent a factor in mental health for many people.
-The National Institute of Mental Health provides an informative breakdown of seasonal affective disorder, or SAD, a type of depression often linked to lack of sunlight.
+Washington is a state that is known for abundant precipitation, and although Spokane Valley tends to experience less rainfall per year than the rest of the U.S., wintery weather does represent a factor in the mental health of many people.
+The National Institute of Mental Health provides an informative breakdown of seasonal affective disorder or SAD, a type of depression often linked to lack of sunlight.